danny0838/git-store-meta/README.md

     git-store-meta.pl --apply -f mtime

-For a similar reason it'd be preferable to add `--directory` (`-d`) option so that metadata of directories are restored if they have been stored:
+Similarly, include `directory` in `--fields` to restore metadata for directories as well:

-    git-store-meta.pl --apply -d
+    git-store-meta.pl --apply -f mtime,directory

 Furthermore, the `--verbose` (`-v`) option can be used to info what exactly are being applied.